ucdavisdatalab/workshop_intro_to_remote_computing/chapters/index.md

   + Use SSH to log in to a server
   + Transfer files to and from a server
-  + Set up and use conda/mamba to install software on a server
+  + Set up and use Pixi to install software on a server
   + Use SLURM to run interactive and non-interactive software on a server
   + Explain etiquette for using a server or compute cluster
   :::